+This generation shares buying recommendations, brand stories, and professional successes and failures among their peers online.
 Personalized content is everywhere, whether you realize it or not.
-A lot of times I find it overwhelming or my brain phases it out subconsciously.
-I feel that the surest way to break through that automatic block is by creating authentic content; content that is real and has a human element.
-That is the kind of content that makes me stop for a few seconds and think.”
+All of this content can be overwhelming and it’s easy to begin to subconsciously tune it out.
+Our challenge as businesses trying to reach this group is to break through that automatic block.
+We can do that by creating authentic content; content that is real and has a human element.
+That is the kind of content that makes us all stop for a few seconds and think.

 Millennials gravitate to companies with a strong social mission.
 Many building products and material manufacturers consistently donate product to organizations like Habitat for Humanity or Global Leadership Adventures, but they don’t leverage it to connect with Millennials.